thienducee/artik-sdk-js/doc/HTTP_README.md

 ```

- - *function(String)*: optional callback function that will be called after
+ - *function(String, Number)*: optional callback function that will be
-performing the request asynchronously.
-Response from the host is passed as a
+called after performing the request asynchronously.
+The status and the response
-parameter to the callback in a string.
-If no function is provided
+from the host are passed as parameters to the callback.
-the request will be performed synchronously.
+If no function is provided, the request will be performed synchronously.

 **Return value**